 Harry started laughing and Ron frowned.
 Having no intention to irk him, Harry started talking about something he was sure his friend would like.

 "Sorry there.
-In fact, they have more than one.
+In fact, they had more than one.
 They are known to exist, or at least they existed in the past, but the identities of the members, their goals and way of getting to them are mostly a secret.
 Let me tell you of the little I know about it.
-Let say... the Stone Cutters."
+Let say… the Stone Cutters."

 At the end of that free study session, Ron believed that muggles, unmagical as they may be, could do some pretty cool stuff.
-In the next days, he tried to find books about secret muggle organizations but, for once, at the greatest shock of the resident bookworm, it was one of Hogwarts' library weaknesses.
+In the next days, he tried to find books about secret muggle organizations but, for once, at the greatest shock of the resident bookworm, it was one of Hogwarts's library weaknesses.

 A few days later, Harry began the second year's books.
 He had so much fun looking at how some runes affected others!
-But even then, what he saw in the books was so...stiff.
+But even then, what he saw in the books was so…stiff.
 He'd have to find books from different authors to check out if they were all like that.
-Harry figured that if his progress in runes could keep on going like that, it could be a cool sideline in a job later.
-After professional Quidditch player, of course.
-While talking with Professor McGonagall about his new schedule, he asked how much he could earn as a Rune Writer or Designer and what kind of work goes with that particular branch of magic.
+Harry figured that if his progress in runes could keep on going like that, it could be a cool sideline for a job later.
+Right after professional Quidditch player, of course.
+When talking with Professor McGonagall about his new schedule, he asked how much he could earn as a Rune Writer or Designer and what kind of work goes with that particular branch of magic.
 He was surprised by her answer.
 The rarity of Rune Crafters meant that even the less talented earned as much as an experienced Auror, the wages just got better for talented Crafters.
-A truly gifted one could earn more then a Quidditch star without the risks of injuries.
+A truly gifted one could earn more than a Quidditch star without the risks of injuries.
 Harry never was so happy to have left Divination.

 He was currently in the empty common room, enjoying the quiet of his free Divination class.
-Ron was at his Muggle study class on his new schedule and Hermione...
-Well he wondered where she was in fact since she wasn't in Divination.
+Ron was at his Muggle study class on his new schedule and Hermione… Well, he wondered where she was in fact since she wasn't in Divination.
 She had a weird schedule that showed two classes at the same hour!
 Something else was bothering him though.
 He wasn't really alone.
 Not all that quiet either.
 The Weasley twins were there, talking, or more like whispering around some gadget that was making some weird lights and smoke now and then.
 It didn't seem to work as it was planned to by the look on their faces.